Meet Denisha Smith

 But her exhaustion shaped me too.

-I learned early how to be the strong one, the dependable daughter, the high achiever, the one everyone leaned on while silencing my own needs.
-Like so many high-achieving Black women who carry everything for everyone else, I was taught to push through, stay composed, and keep going no matter what it cost my body.
+I learned early how to be the dependable daughter, the high achiever, and the one others could rely on while often silencing my own needs.
+Like many Black women, I learned how to push through, stay composed, and keep going no matter what it cost me.

-Through years of trauma-focused training, deep study of the nervous system, and a commitment to integrating faith, culture, and embodied healing, I created Embodied Culture—a space where your body is honored, your story is safe, and healing doesn’t require abandoning who you are.
+Through years of trauma-focused training, studying the nervous system, and integrating faith, culture, and embodied healing, I created Embodied Culture—a space where your body is honored, your story is welcomed, and healing doesn't require abandoning who you are.

-Today, I support high-achieving Black women who are tired of surviving on autopilot and ready to reconnect with themselves again.
-I help women release survival patterns stored in the body, access real rest, and build a life rooted in safety, softness, and wholeness.
+Today, I help high-achieving Black women who are tired of surviving on autopilot reconnect with themselves and their bodies.
+Together, we work to release survival patterns, build a greater sense of safety, and create space for rest, connection, and wholeness.

 Because we deserve more than resilience.